openjournals/buffy/docs/configuration.md

 A detailed description of all of them:

-### General configuration options
+### General configuration settings

+For security reasons is a good practice to load this values from your environment instead of hardcoding them in the code.

 <dl>
   <dt>bot_github_user</dt>
   <dd>The name of the bot.
 It is the GitHub user that will respond to commands.
-It should have admin permissions on the reviews repo.</dd>
+It should have admin permissions on the reviews repo.
+The default value is reading it from the <strong>BUFFY_BOT_GH_USER</strong> environment variable.</dd>

   <dt>gh_access_token</dt>
-  <dd>The GitHub developer access token for the bot user.</dd>
+  <dd>The GitHub developer access token for the bot user.
+The default value is reading it from the <strong>BUFFY_GH_ACCESS_TOKEN</strong> environment variable.</dd>

   <dt>gh_secret_token</dt>
-  <dd>The GitHub secret token configured for the webhook sending events to Buffy.</dd>
+  <dd>The GitHub secret token configured for the webhook sending events to Buffy.
+The default value is reading it from the <strong>BUFFY_GH_SECRET_TOKEN</strong> environment variable.</dd>
 </dl>

 ### Teams